TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-javascriptsdk.md

     productPesIds="15693"
     supportTopicIds="32402633"
  />
 # I am having problems with my JavaScript SDK data

 ## **Recommended steps**
 1. Please verify you are using recommended mechanisms of loading SDK documented here: [Getting Started]( https://github.com/Microsoft/ApplicationInsights-JS#get-started)
 2. Please verify you have specified the instrumented key for correct application.
 3. Please verify SDK version (released by Application Insights, or using external SDK.
 Extensions to the SDK published by the community are not supported here.
 Please check and log issue against relevant github repository).
-Javascript SDK versions released are documented here: [here][JavaScript SDK Releases](https://github.com/Microsoft/ApplicationInsights-JS/releases)
+Javascript SDK versions released are documented here: [JavaScript SDK Releases](https://github.com/Microsoft/ApplicationInsights-JS/releases)
 4. Please search through GitHub issues if resolution is already available here: [JavaScript SDK Issues](https://github.com/Microsoft/ApplicationInsights-JS) or is an existing active issue.

 ## **Please provide following information to help the team investigate issue**